isomerpages/moe-yangzhengpri/_about-us/School Profile/School Crest and Song.md

 Our School Song
 ---------------

-Pupils of Yangzheng Primary School
+Pupils of Yangzheng Primary School <br>

-We will obey the golden rule
+We will obey the golden rule <br>

-To show that we care
+To show that we care <br>

-We'll learn to share
+We'll learn to share <br>

-In lessons and sports
+In lessons and sports <br>

-Putting our finest efforts, efforts
+Putting our finest efforts, efforts <br>

-We'll strive to build bright minds
+We'll strive to build bright minds <br>
 And healthy bodies

-We will achieve for love, love for our nation
+We will achieve for love, love for our nation <br>

-We will achieve for love, love for our school
+We will achieve for love, love for our school <br>

-We will achieve for love, love for our nation
+We will achieve for love, love for our nation <br>
 We will achieve for love, love for our school